When the Seasons Change, So Do We: Coping With Divorce During the Holidays

 I used to LOVE fall.
 It was my favorite season.

-I’m not sure if it’s the pain of divorce or entering the season of midlife in general, and all that brings with it, that makes fall feel heavier.
+I’m not sure if it’s the pain of divorce or navigating the season of midlife in general (and all that brings with it) that makes fall feel heavier.

-Don’t get me wrong, I love dressing up for Halloween.
-I still love the pumpkin spice lattes and cozy sweaters, but fall to me signals the start of the holidays, and that still brings me grief and can be a lonely time for women in midlife.
+Don’t get me wrong, I still love the pumpkin spice lattes, cozy sweaters and dressing up for Halloween.
+But fall to me signals the start of the holidays, and that opens up old wounds and amplifies residual grief.

-We start to compare our lives with curated Instagram feeds.
+You start to compare your life with curated Instagram feeds.
 Other women seem to be living inside a Hallmark movie, while you’re white-knuckling your way through the calendar wondering how the hell you’re going to hold it all together until January.

 Here’s the truth: you’re not the only one feeling this way.

-This time of year for women can be incredibly stressful.
-We’re taught to grip tighter.
-To smile through the pain.
+This time of year for women can be incredibly taxing.
+We’re taught to keep all the balls in the air.
+To smile through the exhaustion and grief.
 To bake the cookies, send the cards, and show up at every gathering no matter how much we’re crumbling inside.

 If you’re like me, and fall brings on the anxiety of the months to come, I want you to know, I see you.